openstack/openstack-ansible/doc/source/draft-operations-guide/maintenance-tasks/scale-environment.rst

 .. note::

-   This guide describes how to remove a compute node from an OSA environment completely.
+   This guide describes how to remove a compute node from an OpenStack-Ansible environment completely.
 Perform these steps with caution, as the compute node will no longer be in service after the steps have been completed.
 This guide assumes that all data and instances have been properly migrated.